haka-security/haka/doc/ref/grammar.rst

     :return entity: Created entity.
     :rtype entity: :haka:class:`GrammarEntity`

-    Match a regular expression on the data.
+    Match a regular expression on the data and return a string.

     .. note:: The regular expression will surrounded by non-capturing group : ``"^(?:"...")"``.